 2. Leupold Mark 4 Scope Ring

 Leupold doesn’t provide any mounting rings with their scope.
 The reason behind that is simple, Leupold doesn’t know what kind of rail your gun has and what kind of rings you already might have.
 That’s why, Leupold sells them separately.
-The Mark 4 scope rings are one of their expensive rings offering.
+The Mark 4 scope rings are one of their expensive ring offering.

 It feels premium as well.
 The performance is well, premium.
-Mark 4 is available tons of different configuration and for tons of different rifles out there.
+Mark 4 is available in tons of different configurations and for tons of different rifles out there.
 Yes, one of those variants does support our lovely Sako 85.
 That’s why, I highly recommend Mark 4 to you guys.
 It’s a pair of rings that may outlast your scope.

-Where is this made in?
+Where is this made?

 It’s made in the USA.